-Triple H's ego has also been used as an intentional Berserk Button.
+Triple H's ego has also been used as an intentional Berserk Button for the benefit of others.
 Perhaps the most well-known incident of this manner occurred during the buildup for Triple H's WrestleMania 28 match against The Undertaker.
 After an in-ring monologue from The Undertaker, the rest of the segment used an obscene number of tropes in a number of different ways as Triple H and 'Taker had a verbal battle for the ages.

 Triple H initially refuses The Undertaker's challenge, on the grounds that it would be "bad for business."

-Of course, as mentioned above, they wound up being Vince's Co-Dragons (along with Shane McMahon) in their initial run following Vince's Face-Heel Turn, and are currently playing the role to Vince sans Shane.
-Though Vince is more of a Bigger Bad whose only made one appearance since their Face Heel Turns, at least for now.
+As mentioned above, they wound up being Vince's Co-Dragons (along with Shane McMahon) in their initial run following Vince's Face-Heel Turn, and are currently playing the role to Vince sans Shane.
+Though Vince is more of a Bigger Bad who's only made one appearance since their Face Heel Turns, at least for now.